J-CF-Leung/Study_Vault/Physics/Density matrix.md

 $$\displaylines{\rho^2=\rho \\ \text{Tr}(\rho^2)=1}$$

 - The density matrix is used in statistical mechanics as the [[Fundamental principles of statistical mechanics#The statistical matrix|statistical matrix]]
-- As the individual state kets making up $\rho$ still follow the [[Fundamentals and the matrix-based formulation of quantum mechanics#Time-evolution The Schrödinger equation|Schrödinger equation]], the time evolution of the density matrix is:
+- As the individual state kets making up $\rho$ still follow the [[Fundamentals of quantum mechanics#Time-evolution The Schrödinger equation|Schrödinger equation]], the time evolution of the density matrix is:
 $$i\hbar\pd{\rho}{t}=-[\rho,\Ham]$$
 - This is analagous to the classical [[Analytical classical mechanics#Liouville's Theorem|Liouville's equation]]$$\pd{\rho_{clas}}{t}=-\PB{\rho}{\Ham}$$